aridjayarecipes/cutesrecipes.web.app/content/post/2052-recipe-of-homemade-lemonade-dressing-fruit-salad.md

 - "1 tsp Rock salt"
 recipeinstructions:
 - "Assalamualaikum cut the apple and pomegranate,now add sugar and lemon mix well."
-- "Decorative the plate with fruit of your choice, it's ready to serve."
+- "Decorative the plate with fruit of your choice, it&#39;s ready to serve."
 categories:
 - Recipe
 tags: